M2FM diskette format

 8inch_cctech.txt - a 2005 discussion about diskette formats and controller "chips".

-isis_coll.html - a specific collection of Intel "ISIS" disks, now sold and archived online.
+isis_coll.html - a specific collection of Intel "ISIS" disks I had, now sold and archived online.

 - Herb Johnson